2021 Trip Dates:

 - Hepatitis B

-Includes all costs while on the ground: accommodations, food, water, transportation, luggage handling, translators, cell phone availability, internet availability, tips, travel insurance, trip coordinator, and an overnight safari.
+Ground Fees include all costs while on the ground, such as accommodations, food, water, transportation, luggage handling, translators, cell phone availability, internet availability, trip coordinator, and an overnight safari.